-Again, this is in complete contradiction to most of the composition techniques we just discussed.
-But in my defence, everything is worth-it if you can get that perfect shot.
+Again, this is in complete contradiction to most of the composition techniques in photography we just discussed.
+But in my defense, everything is worth it if you can get that perfect shot.
 As the name suggests, in the following composition technique, you shall fill the frame completely with the subject itself.

 14. Negative space

 In the following image by Panguiny, there is a lot of space left in the frame.
-Well this is a negative space composition technique.
-Out of all composition techniques it is the most easy to identify technique where you leave a lot of blank space in the frame.
+Well, this is a negative space composition technique.
+Out of all composition techniques in photography, it is the easiest to identify a technique where you leave a lot of blank space in the frame.

 With the new trends of minimalist and simplicity booming across the world, new composition techniques also started rolling in.
 The aim was simple.

 Bring in simplicity to the frame, which is uplifted by the quality of and details of the subject.
-In the above image by Zarakvg, the simply placed with half filled coffee and vapores accumulating over it.
+In the above image by Zarakvg, the simply placed with half-filled coffee and vapors accumulating over it.
 Simple yet impactful.

-The trend of capturing a single subject might not be as new, but is surely effective till today.
-The above image by Ciabattespugnose, the subject (dog) is placed with nothing behind or in front.
+The trend of capturing a single subject might not be as new but is surely effective till today.
+In the above image by Ciabattespugnose, the subject (dog) is placed with nothing behind or in front.
 This keeps our eye just on the subject and allows you to show off the details.